 - Rainforest Concern https://www.rainforestconcern.org/

-Tell the learners that while you are reading them the story of The Lorax by Dr. Seuss, they will need to pay close attention so they will be able to list the main events in the order in which they happened in the story.
+While you are reading aloud the story of The Lorax by Dr. Seuss, youth must pay close attention so they will be able to list the main events in the order in which they happened in the story (which might not be the order the events are told in).

 The successful completion of the assigned work sheets, the extent of their involvement in the group discussions and activities, and their satisfactory completion of the graph and poster captions form the basis of learner assessment for this lesson.